nicobao/cv-cover/README.md

 sudo dnf install texlive texlive-moderncv.noarch texlive-moderncv-doc.noarch texlive-fira-doc.noarch texlive-fira.noarch
 ```

+### On Windows

+Beware that this project requires you to install Bash.

 ## Build

 Output files will be stored in the `output/` directory.